Solicitors provide expert legal support and advice on a range of personal and commercial issues

 Employers

-There are currently more than 160,000 practising solicitors in England and Wales (SRA).
+There are currently more than 170,000 practising solicitors in England and Wales (SRA).
 Most solicitors work in private practice for law firms, which can range from sole practitioners to multinational firms with offices all over the world.
 Solicitors in private practice offer legal services to individuals and businesses.
 Take a look at some of the top UK law firms.

-Other employers of solicitors include:
+In-house employers include:

 • commercial and industrial organisations - employ in-house solicitors to develop and implement corporate strategy, including mergers and takeovers, industrial relations and employment issues